common-workflow-language/schema_salad/schema_salad/metaschema/salad.md

 A Salad document must consist only of either a single root object or an array of objects.
+Each document must declare the `saladVersion` of that document.
+Implementations must validate against the document's declared version.

 ## Document context